david-r-king/david-r-king.github.io/essays/designpatterns.md

 ---
 layout: essay
-title: "Design Patterns"
+type: essay
+title: "It's About the Journey, Not the Destination"
+# All dates must be YYYY-MM-DD format!
-date: 2025-12-04
+date: 2025-09-06
 published: true
 labels:
-  - Education
-  - Software Design
+  - Next.js
-  - Planning
+  - React
   - Patterns
   - Architecture
 ---